collag/ent-code-challenge/README.md

-# Getting Started with the app
+# Getting Started with the ent-code-challenge

+-Developed with React 18.1.0
-Run 'npm install'
+-Run 'npm install'

 ## Available Scripts